 Why this difference in pricing strategy?
 The answer is: termination charges.
-Suppose your network was Orange and you wanted to call a user on the Vodafone network.
+Suppose your network was Orange (a European company) and you wanted to call a user on the Vodafone network (another European company).
 Then Orange would need to pay Vodafone a fee for the service of taking the call from Orange to the Vodafone user receiving the call.
 Moreover, this was typically a large fee.
-In this context, it made sense for networks not to charge users for receiving calls, in particular calls from a different network: Each time a network A user received a call from a network B user, network A would earn a large fee.
-Therefore, network A had an incentive to encourage its users to receive such calls, and not charging them was an obvious way to do so.
+In this context, it made sense for networks not to charge users for receiving calls, in particular calls from a different network: Each time a network A user received a call from a network B user, network A would earn a large fee from network B. Therefore, network A had an incentive to encourage its users to receive such calls, and not charging them was an obvious way to do so.